pjungwir/ruby-style-guide/README.md

     hash = { one: 1, two: 2, three: 3 }
     ```

-* Use `fetch` when dealing with hash keys that should be present.
+* Use `fetch` when dealing with hash keys
+  if their absence would be an error.

     ```Ruby
     heroes = { batman: 'Bruce Wayne', superman: 'Clark Kent' }